martin-ejdestig/sork/README.md

     LGPLv2, LGPLv2.1, LGPLv3 and MPL2.
 Value is case insensitive.
 A custom license can be specified by setting the value to a list of strings.
 Each element in the list is a line.
 Lines should not end with newlines.
   - `project`: String to insert for project in license header.
+If set to the empty string, the default, any non empty string will match.
   - `prefix`: String to insert before license text.
 Defaults to "/\*\*\\n" .
   - `line_prefix`: String to insert before each line in license text.
 Defaults to " \* ".
   - `suffix`: String to insert after license text.
 Defaults to "\\n \*/\\n".